mds-agenturgruppe/pimprint-core-bundle/doc/10_Rendering_Projects/00_FactoryFields.md

                     label: null
 ```

-For the complete PimPrint configuration please refer to the [Configuration Reference page](./03_Configuration_Reference.md).
+For the complete PimPrint configuration, please refer to the [Configuration Reference page](./03_Configuration_Reference.md).

 ### Publication field